YushenZuo/yushenzuo.github.io/_pages/about.md

 # 🔥 News
 - *2024.08*: &nbsp;🎉🎉 'Towards Multi-View Consistent Style Transfer with One-Step Diffusion via Vision Conditioning' is accpeted by AI4VA workshop in ECCV 2024.
-- *2024.04*: &nbsp;🎉🎉 Start my research assistant life in PolyU.
+- *2024.04*: &nbsp;🎉🎉 Start my research assistant life at The Hong Kong Polytechnic University (PolyU).
+- *2021.03*: &nbsp;🎉🎉 Rank 10/60 in NTIRE 2021 Challenge on Image Deblurring and our method 'Visual Token Transformer for Image Restoration' is selected to present in the summary paper.
+- *2019.07*: &nbsp;🎉🎉 'Low-resolution palmprint image denoising by generative adversarial networks' is accepted by Neurocomputing 2019.

 # 📝 Publications